There’s no denying the fact that Vans sneakers are stylish and popular.

 After all, canvas and suede are non-breathable materials.

-And because the upper of Vans shoes are made with canvas and suede, they are not very breathable.
+And because the upper of Vans shoes is made with canvas and suede, they are not very breathable.
 So if you wear Vans shoes, expect your feet to perspire more, especially during summertime and in humid environments.
 And especially if you don’t wear socks!

 Another reason why Vans shoes smell bad is the rubber soles.